 There is no development proposal for the subject site at anything remotely like the base level scenario.
-At 30 units per acre for residential density, an effective density of closer to 36 units per acre when accounting for the necessary 15% non-residential component, considering the 25% open space requirement under the planning code, and considering on-site parking requirements, it is highly unlikely that the subject property could support a typical townhouse-style project.
-It is considered to be more likely that a base scenario development would be a three- to four-story project of Type III construction.
+At 30 units per acre for residential density, an effective density of closer to 35 units per acre when accounting for the necessary 15% non-residential component, considering the 25% open space requirement under the planning code, and considering on-site parking requirements, it is highly unlikely that the subject property could support a typical townhouse-style project.
+It is considered to be more likely that a base scenario development would be either (1) a three- to four-story project of Type III construction or (2) a project with a mix of townhouse-style units and a three- to four-story, Type III, mixed use building, the latter of which would constitute the majority of the gross floor area.

-The analysis does include some projects intended partly or solely for Type V townhouse construction (sales #1, #2, and #3).
-Those are all considered to have comparative advantages versus the subject as it is likely that the construction costs per square foot would be significantly higher for a new project at the subject site using the base zoning level guidelines applicable in this assignment.
+The analysis does include some projects intended partly or solely for two- to three-story, Type V townhouse construction (sales #1, #2, and #3).
+Those are all considered to have comparative advantages versus the subject as it is likely that the construction costs per square foot would be higher for a new project at the subject site using the base zoning level guidelines applicable in this assignment.
 Accordingly, negative adjustments are needed for those three sales.

 Sales #4 through #12, on the other hand, all are slated for the development of projects that would have four to five levels either above grade or above podiums.
-(Sale #6 is considered to be a seven-story project according to the planning documents, but like the eight-story proposed subject development the project would have five floors over above grade parking levels.)
+(Sale #6 is considered to be a seven-story project according to the planning documents, but like the seven-story proposed apartment component for the subject site the sale property would have five floors over above grade parking levels.)
 Sales #4 through #12 all would be primarily of wood frame, Type III construction.
-No adjustments will be applied for those sales.
+Minor upward adjustments will be applied for those sales because it is a reasonable possibility that a portion of a new base level development at the subject site could be of lower cost Type V construction, possibly utilizing some surface parking.